Hypixel-Translators/hypixel-translators-bot/README.md

 # Hypixel Translators Bot [![Compile and lint](https://github.com/Hypixel-Translators/hypixel-translators-bot/actions/workflows/lintCompile.yml/badge.svg)](https://github.com/Hypixel-Translators/hypixel-translators-bot/actions/workflows/lintCompile.yml) [![Twitter](https://img.shields.io/twitter/follow/HTranslators?style=social)](https://twitter.com/HTranslators)

+# This project has been archived as of 22/11/2023 due to the closure of the server.
+Thank you to everyone who contributed.
+You can read more about it in the announcement on the server.

 [![Join our Discord server](https://discordapp.com/api/guilds/549503328472530974/widget.png?style=banner2)](https://discord.gg/rcT948A)

 Welcome to the [Hypixel Translators Bot](https://discord.gg/rcT948A) GitHub repository!
 Here you can [report bugs](https://github.com/Hypixel-Translators/hypixel-translators-bot/issues) and [contribute to the code](https://github.com/Hypixel-Translators/hypixel-translators-bot/pulls).